Specific customer relationship data management tools do not allow for the creation of custom tables (objects).

 - There’s no automatic record of which user added the property, when it was added, or when the record was last updated

-All of this can result in frustration for both users and for management.
+All of this can result in frustration for both users and managers.

 Relational Data in a CRM Database

-In a CRM database, such as Salesforce, “Properties” can be set up as a separate object that relates to a parent object, such as Contact or Insurance.
-This is known as a “related list” of data:
+In a CRM database that supports custom objects (tables), ‘Properties’ can be set up as a separate object that relates to a parent object, such as ‘Contact’ or ‘Insurance’.
+This is known as a ‘related list’ of data:

-It’s also possible to add a more data to each record than is displayed in the related list view.
-For example, each Property could also hold fields for Property Type, ZIP Code, Zillow ID and more.
+It’s also possible to add more data to each record than is displayed in the related list view.
+For example, each Property could also hold fields for Property Type, ZIP Code, Zillow ID, and more.
 This data can be viewed by simply clicking on a Property row.

-Managing data such as the Properties in the above example by using custom, related objects makes users more productive and results in improved business insights for management.
+Managing data, such as real estate properties in the above example, by using custom, related objects makes users more productive and results in improved business insights.